largehadroncollider/defcon-guide/DEF CON Guide.md

 Vegas food is expensive, especially on strip and inside hotels/casinos.
 Casino/hotel restaurants fill up really fast at all the times that humans like to eat, especially con ones.
 Eating last minute is probably not going to happen, and being hungry means you’re going to have a bad day.
 Crafty hackers pack/make meals in their rooms to save money or eat at off-strip locations.
 Beware -- your hotel minifridge probably won't have a freezer!
 Many people pack protein bars, caffeine pills, and snacks in their carry ons to have on hand.
 Beware morning coffee lines, which get incredibly long.

 If you want to eat at a con casino, particularly during lunch or dinner hours, be sure to eat at an off time, arrive very early, or eat in your room there (if you're staying there).
 Otherwise, you'll want to eat off premises -- or you'll likely be stuck in a long, long line with a lot of other hungry hackers.

+## Misc Stuff to Bring

+You might find that your hotel room has fewer 110v electrical outlets than you'd like (don't use any USB chargers that they might provide).
+Look at the stuff you're otherwise bringing, and determine how many outlets you'll need.
+If you don't have enough, bring a short extension cord or power-strip.
+It would be annoying to arrive in Vegas and not be able to charge all of your stuff as quickly as you want.
+[Example](https://www.amazon.com/dp/B000FBPP8G/)

+It's rare, but an ink pen does still come in useful from time to time.

 ## Transportation